 Schwarzenegger Tackles California's Budget Crisis

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »In a forum Wednesday evening, California Gov. Arnold Schwarzenegger addressed the Golden State's $42 billion budget deficit and fielded questions about a series of proposed ballot initiatives to help close the gap.
+Opinions expressed by Entrepreneur contributors are their own.In a forum Wednesday evening, California Gov. Arnold Schwarzenegger addressed the Golden State's $42 billion budget deficit and fielded questions about a series of proposed ballot initiatives to help close the gap.
 He spoke optimistically about the state's future to a crowded auditorium in the Los Angeles Times building in downtown Los Angeles.

 "Crisis brings action," he said, asserting that the six ballot measures would work to offset the shortfall and prevent budget impasses by capping annual spending and creating a rainy day fund.
 "It's time to fix [the system] once and for all."